foronda/foronda.github.io/about.md

  - Bachelors degree in Computer Engineering from University of Hawaii at Manoa.
 (Dec.
 2012)

 ### IT Experience
- - Microsoft Enterprise systems
+ - Microsoft Enterprise Systems
- - Server Virtualization
+ - Server Virtualization (VmWare, Hyper-V)
- - Networking and Firewalls
+ - Network and Firewall Security
+ - Disaster Recovery
- - Data Recovery and Storage Area Networks
+ - Storage Area Networks

 ### Web Development Experience
  - ASP.NET Framework and SQL Server
+ - Bootstrap, HTML5 and CSS3
+ - Jekyll and Github Pages
  - Wordpress and MySQL
  - Postach.io and Evernote
- - Jekyll and Github Pages
+ - MongoDB and PHP

 ___